lydell/eslint-plugin-simple-import-sort/README.md

 For a long time, this plugin used to have no options, which helped keeping it simple.

 While the human alphabetical sorting and comment handling seems to work for a lot of people, grouping of imports is more difficult.
 Projects differ too much to have a one-size-fits-all grouping.
+(Note, for exports the grouping is manual using comments – see [exports]).

 However, the default grouping is fine for many use cases!
 Don’t bother learning how custom grouping works unless you _really_ need it.